baidu/DuReader/README.md

 The model under `YOUR_MODEL_DIR` (e.g. `../data/models/1`) will be loaded and evaluated.

 #### Inference (Prediction)
-To do inference on the test dataset by using a trained model, please run:
+To do inference (on the demo testset) by using a trained model, please run:

 ```
 sh run.sh --predict  --load_dir YOUR_MODEL_DIR